-“Revolutionary” is not a word that Dr. Charles Athill uses often.
-But the Sharp-affiliated cardiac electrophysiologist says it’s the best way to describe a new type of pacemaker now available for his patients at Sharp Memorial Hospital, as well as patients at Sharp Grossmont Hospital.
+"Revolutionary" is not a word that Dr. Charles Athill uses often.
+But the Sharp-affiliated cardiac electrophysiologist says it's the best way to describe a new type of pacemaker now available for his patients at Sharp Memorial Hospital, as well as patients at Sharp Grossmont Hospital.

 No bigger than a large vitamin capsule, the Micra pacemaker is the world's smallest device designed to regulate abnormal heartbeats.
 It fits inside the heart, eliminating the need for wires called leads.
 In traditional pacemakers, the leads send electrical pulses to the heart from a battery implanted in the chest or abdomen.

 "Leads have really been the Achilles' heel of pacemakers," Dr. Athill says.
 "The body is a hostile environment, so the leads can break down or cause infections.
 Nevertheless, they've been the best option for treating abnormal heartbeats until now."

 In the Micra pacemaker, the entire "brain" and battery of the technology is contained in one device.
 It's so small that doctors can implant it into the heart without open surgery, using a catheter through a vein in the leg instead.
 The pacemaker attaches to the heart wall through small prongs and sends electrical impulses through electrode tips when it senses a slow heartbeat.

 This minimally invasive approach can result in less pain and scarring, a shorter recovery period and a quicker return to normal activities.
 It also leaves no sign of a medical device under the skin.